jordanlambrecht/calendarr/README.md

 ### To Run Offschedule

 1. Start the container via the compose file with `docker compose up -d`
-2. Use the command `docker exec calendar-discord-notifier python /app/calendar-to-discord.py` as willy nilly as you wish
+2. Use the command `docker exec calandarr python /app/main.py` as willy nilly as you wish

 ## 🛠️ Configuration